TM4VETR/linguistic-cultural-differences-OJAs/README.md

 All analysis except the latter four are executed with the [huggingface Wikilingua dataset](https://huggingface.co/datasets/wiki_lingua) in the examined languages (German, English, Spanish, French, Italian) for comparison.

 ## Content
-* `plots/`: plots generated from the pipeline results, each country has a subfolgder, e.g. `plots/US/`
+* `plots/`: plots generated from the pipeline results, each country has a subfolder, e.g. `plots/US/`
 * `results/`: analysis results will be saved to a country-specific subfolder, e.g. `results/US/`
 * `analyzer/`: contains the python scripts used for analysis, including the main script `run_pipeline.py`
 * `crawler/`: contains the python scripts used to crawl the CareerJet data, including the main script `careerjet_crawler.py`